 China Scholarship Council (CSC) - University of Bristol Joint PhD Scholarships Programme

-This award is for Chinese students who are citizens and permanent residents of the People’s Republic of China at the time of application.
-The application deadline for admission to the University of Bristol by 7 March 2018.
+This award is for Chinese students who are citizens and permanent residents of the People's Republic of China at the time of application.
+The deadline to submit your application is 18 January 2019.

-40 CSC - Bristol PhD scholarships are available for admission in 2018 for up to 48 months of research at the University of Bristol.
+All CSC - Bristol PhD scholarships are available for admission in September 2019 for up to 48 months of research at the University of Bristol.